11 Best Coats for Dogs in 2026—Bundle Up · Kinship

 Photo Courtesy of @paikka.pet

-“Dressing your dog for winter weather can make them more comfortable and more willing to head outsider,” behaviorist Karen London wrote for Kinship.
+“Dressing your dog for winter weather can make them more comfortable and more willing to head outside,” behaviorist Karen London wrote for Kinship.
 “Warm-weather clothing may make them willing to stay outside long enough to take care of business.”

 Best winter coats for dogs